david-salac/Portable-spreadsheet-generator/README.md

 ```
 sheet.iloc[1,2] = sheet.iloc[1,3] + sheet.iloc[1,4]
 ```
+In the case that you want to assign the result of some operation (or just reference to another cell), make sure that it does not contains any reference to itself (coordinates where you are assigning).
+It would not work correctly otherwise.
 ### Working with slices
 Similarly, like in NumPy or Pandas DataFrame, there is a possibility how to work with slices (e. g. if you want to select a whole row, column